aerogear/aerogear-android-push/README.md

 aerogear-android-push
 ================

 AeroGear for Android provides support for integrating with push.
-Currently only using Google’s Cloud Messaging (GCM) with the [AeroGear Unified Push Server](https://github.com/aerogear/aerogear-unifiedpush-server) is supported, but we are planning to add support for Mozilla’s Simple Push, MQTT, and standalone GCM soon.
+Currently only using Google’s Cloud Messaging (GCM) with the [AeroGear UnifiedPush Server](https://github.com/aerogear/aerogear-unifiedpush-server) is supported, but we are planning to add support for Mozilla’s Simple Push, MQTT, and standalone GCM soon.

 ## Build